 The majority of mesothelioma compensation comes from settlements instead of trials, which helps plaintiffs receive their money as early as possible.
 This usually happens because a diagnosis of mesothelioma cancer or other asbestos-related diseases typically shows that there is enough substantial evidence that supports the plaintiff’s lawsuit.
 Since there is no guarantee that the defendant will be victorious during a trial, especially with cases involving diseases associated with workplace exposure, settlements are normally the end result of mesothelioma lawsuits, and compensation therefore follows.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
-Use our free Asbestos Attorney Locator Tool to find a top mesothelioma attorney in your area.
-With over $30 billion currently in asbestos trust funds, now is the right time to take the first step in determining what you may qualify for.
+Fill out our form to get a free Financial Compensation Packet.
+You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 The biggest question most mesothelioma victims ask when it comes to settlements is the compensation amount.
 Unfortunately, there is no clear-cut answer to this question as settlement amounts differ according to the details of each case.
 Some settlements can be small to moderate while other settlements can reach millions of dollars.